git/git.github.io/rev_news/drafts/edition-101.md

 -->

 __Git tools and sites__
-+ [Emoji-Log](https://github.com/ahmadawais/Emoji-Log) — An Emoji Git commit log messages spec standard.
++ [Emoji-Log](https://github.com/ahmadawais/Emoji-Log) — A simple Emoji Git commit log messages spec standard.
     + Similar [GitMoji](https://gitmoji.dev/) standard — an emoji guide for your commit messages, was mentioned in [Git Rev News Edition #47](https://git.github.io/rev_news/2019/01/23/edition-47/).
 + [thefuck](https://github.com/nvbn/thefuck)
   is a command line application
   which corrects your previous console command.
-  Among other rules it includes series of rules for mistakes when using Git (like typos in command names, trying to `git add` an ignored file, etc.).
+  Among others it includes series of rules for correcting mistakes when using Git (like typos in command names, trying to `git add` an ignored file, etc.).
   Written in Python.
 + New Relic [CodeStream](https://www.codestream.com/) is a free [open-source](https://github.com/TeamCodeStream/codestream)